 The Access to Birmingham (A2B) scheme is designed to help students from families and communities in the West Midlands who have little or no experience of Higher Education find out about what studying at university involves.

-The main income earners in your family are not in professional occupations, e.g., not teachers, doctors, solicitors or similar.
+- The main income earners in your household are not in professional occupations, e.g., not teachers, doctors, solicitors or similar.

 Benefits of applying through A2B

 A successful A2B applicant will receive two offers from the University of Birmingham, the standard one and an alternative A2B offer.
 The A2B offer is typically a reduction of up to two A level grades (eg BBB rather than AAB) or 40 UCAS tariff points.

 Medicine and Dentistry Applicants

 For students entering the University via A2B from September 2015 there is a new offer for both Medicine and Dentistry as follows:

 - A level: grades ABB (including Chemistry and Biology)